eclypse-tms/CountryKit/README.md

 /// controls whether to display both the cancel and done buttons in the UI public var navBarButtonOption: NavBarButtonOption = .displayBothButtons

+/// controls which countries, regions or territories to display in the PickerUI.
+/// By default, it includes all territories that have an alpha 2 code assigned to it. public var includeOption: IncludeOptions = .all

+/// provide your custom sorting algorithm for the picker view public var countrySorter: CountrySorter?
 ```

 ## Extending CountryKit